chipjarred/Async/README.md

 As an alternative to the fluid, functional-like, usage above, you can use `Future` in a more traditionally imperative way, as a placeholder for a yet to be determined value.
 Used this way, it's much more like C++'s `std::future`.
 This is especially useful when you use `async` to subdivide a larger task into to a number of concurrent subtasks, which must be combined into a final result before continuing.

-When using `Future` as a placeholder, you store it away as you might store the actual value or value returned by the asynchronous code, if it had been called synchronously, and query then `Future` for the value or error some time later when you need it.
+When using `Future` as a placeholder, you store it away as you might store the actual value or value returned by the asynchronous code, if it had been called synchronously, and then query the `Future` for the value or error some time later when you need it.
 To support this, `Future` provides blocking properties and methods to query the future and wait for it to be ready, as well as a non-blocking property to query its ready state.

 Any handlers that have been attached will still be run, whether or not you use `Future` as a placeholder.
 The two styles of use can be used together.